When technology and nature meet

 Especially in spring and summer, when activity and populations increase, an infestation can spread massively within a few days.

-Why conventional remedies are not a good choice
+Why conventional products are not a good choice

-They leave residues, can attack electronic components and worsen air quality.
+They leave residues, can attack electronic components, and degrade air quality.

-In addition, many products are not approved for use in closed technical systems .
+Moreover, many products are not approved for use in enclosed technical systems.

 What you need instead is a mechanical, chemical-free solution that: